 Dorothy A. Jones, Ed.D., RNC, ANP, FAAN – USA

-Dorothy A. Jones, Ed.D., ANP, FAAN, is a professor at the Connell School of Nursing, Boston College, where she formerly served as Chair of the Adult Health Department from 1995 to 1999.
+Dorothy A. Jones, Ed.D., ANP, FAAN, has retired as a professor at the Connell School of Nursing, Boston College, where she formerly served as Chair of the Adult Health Department from 1995 to 1999.
 She is a senior nurse scientist at the Massachusetts General Hospital in Boston, Massachusetts, and former president of the Eastern Nursing Research Society.
 She has been involved in nursing language development serving as past president of the North American Nursing Diagnosis Association.
 Dottie’s research includes a NIH-funded study focusing on patients’ recovery at home following ambulatory surgery, theory development related to Margaret Newman’s Health as Expanding Consciousness, evaluation research, and instrument development.

 Her many awards include Boston College’s Teaching Excellence Award in 2005, Partners Award for Excellence in Practice in 1998 and 2003, the Indiana University School of Nursing Outstanding Alumni Award, and the Sigma Theta Tau International Founders Award in 2000.
 She was named a Living Legend by the American Nurses Association Massachusetts in 2017.
 Dottie has a strong record of curriculum development and mentorship with graduate students, as evidenced by their scholarship nationally and internationally.
 She received her B.S.N. from Long Island University and Brooklyn Hospital School of Nursing in Brooklyn, New York, and earned graduate degrees from Indiana University and Boston University.